 What happened to courting?

 I love when a man asks me on a date.
-Plans it.
-Chooses the restaurant.
-Pays for the meal.
-Drives me home.
-Opens doors.
-Walks me to my door.
-Kisses me goodnight.
-Courting is a dance, a delightful, pleasurable art that can unfold into a fan of creative passion and play, if only one can initiate.
+He plans it, chooses the restaurant, pays for the meal, drives me home, opens doors, walks me to my door, and kisses me goodnight.
+Courting is a dance, a delightful, pleasurable art that can unfold into a fan of creative passion and play if only one can initiate.
+In today’s world, even the concept of an AI girlfriend can reflect this yearning for thoughtful connection, showing that the essence of romance lies in the small, meaningful gestures.
 Truthfully, we can ruin a relationship by skipping this slow courting dance and rushing into physical intimacy before we’ve nurtured our hearts.

 Finally, we want you to provide.
 This is where I think it gets scary for men and why they shy away from any responsibility towards a woman.
 I imagine it must be scary to grow up in a world where you are expected to be so powerful, strong, capable, to provide, to be successful, and driven.